Sonder9927/Arch-config/README.md

 `<Alt> + <Enter>` to open terminal.

 `<Alr> + <Shift> + q` to close.

+Some fonts are necessary:
+- Ficra
+- OperatorMono
+- JetBrainsMono

+Just download those as needed.
+But it's better to download [Nerd Font](https://github.com/ryanoasis/nerd-fonts) from GitHub, because lunarvim also need these fonts.

 ## fish
 My shell.
 But not recommended.